SultanKhanfar/sultankhanfar.com/content/projects/URSP.md

 ---

 Awarded to the top 2% of admitted undergraduates at the University of Florida.
-Scholars are selected on an invitation-only basis and demonstrate unique promise in impactful research.
+Scholars are selected on an invitation-only basis and demonstrate strong potential in impactful research.